-During 2014 we have seen a definite uptick among central Arkansas businesses taking advantage of “the cloud”.
-In the US, 72% of all businesses have already adopted the cloud to some degree.
+During the past few years, we have seen a definite uptick among central Arkansas businesses taking advantage of “the cloud”.
+In the US, over 72% of all businesses have already adopted the cloud to some degree.
 Of those, 82% have saved money by making the switch; and 80% have recognized improved processes and productivity.

 The term “cloud” is used so broadly that it is difficult to grasp the concept.
 This causes much confusion about the cloud and how it could improve their business.
 So we thought we would help you better understand the cloud, and how it can improve your business.

 Myth #1: Today’s cloud is like the Wild West, with few controls and security.

 While there are hundreds of cloud providers, they fall into 3 categories: public, private and hybrid (a combination of the two).
 Examples of public cloud are Google Drive, Dropbox and Microsoft’s OneDrive.
 These provide an economical place to store data, but you have no control over it, or where the data is stored.
 Private cloud provides the opportunity to have much greater control of your data.
 Most businesses utilize the private cloud for maximum security and support.